LITDARK/LITDARK/README.md

 - This is @LITDARK
-- A MUGer from People's Republic of China
+- A MUG player from People's Republic of China

 - More at https://LITDARK.xyz